rollyourown-xyz/ryo-website-content/content/rollyourown/projects/how_to_deploy/index.md

 **Infrastructure as code**: so that the desired installation (e.g. networks, IP addresses, number and type of instances deployed) is described in code and under version control, allowing exactly repeatable, automated deployments and automated changes over time.

-**Immutable infrastructure**: so that, once deployed, no running container is ever modified in place but is rather *replaced* with a new version, allowing exact knowledge of the state of the deployed infrastucture and the ability to roll-back to a known working version in case of a failed upgrade.
+**Immutable infrastructure**: so that, once deployed, no running container is ever modified in place but is rather *replaced* with a new version, allowing exact knowledge of the state of the deployed infrastructure and the ability to roll back to a known working version in case of a failed upgrade.

 {{< /more >}}